 • Your dog cries out in pain when touched or moved

-• Any rapid change in neurological status — always treat this as an emergency
+• Any rapid change in neurological status — always treat this as an urgent situation, not a “wait and see”

 What I’d Tell Myself That Night in the ER